DrikDrik/sber-movqgan-project/README.md

 The 'Models' folder contains each model I use along with all dependent modules and classes.

-For more information about MoVQGAN: https://github.com/ai-forever/MoVQGAN (original repository)

-For more information about MoVQGAN, visit the original repository.
+For more information about MoVQGAN, visit the original repository:  https://github.com/ai-forever/MoVQGAN

-Model Weights
-DDPM model weights
-GAN model weights
-RealNVP model weights
-Weights for used models:

 DDPM: https://drive.google.com/uc?export=download&id=1bFkk9Wd5Y-ndsbInitEoDVZRAE-4gKVc